mmskv/dotfiles/README.md

         cd config
         stow * -t ~/ # You can specify what to install

+### Patches

+-   Patch to use ctrl + space to switch kb layout.
+    `setxkbmap -option grp:alt_space_toggle` should be used then

+         patch /usr/share/X11/xkb/symbols/group patches/control_space_xkb_layout.patch

 ## Apps list

 -   `zathura` - pdf/ebooks